Symmetry and Topology of Monitored Quantum Dynamics: Topology of monitored free fermions

+Since localized in-gap states do not affect the bulk topology, we assume a spectral gap at zero to proceed with the topological classification.
+Owing to the gap, $L_t$ can be continuously deformed into a unitary operator $U$ while preserving all the symmetries of $L_t$ in Eqs.~\eqref{eq: TRS-L}--\eqref{eq: CS-L}.
+Concretely, we perform the polar decomposition $L_t=UP$, where $U$ is unitary and $P$ is positive definite, \kk{as guaranteed by the spectral-gap condition} $\det L_t \neq 0$ (see Appendix~\ref{sec: Lt} for details).
+The resulting unitary operator $U$ defines a classifying space, denoted by $\mathcal{C}_s$ ($s=0, 1$) or $\mathcal{R}_s$ ($s=0, 1, \cdots, 7$); see Table~\ref{tab: symmetry}.
+For example, in the absence of any symmetry (class A), $U$ can be a generic unitary matrix in $\mathrm{U}(N)$, and the corresponding classifying space is $\mathcal{C}_1$.
+We identify the classifying spaces of $L_t$ in the remaining symmetry classes in Appendix~\ref{sec: Lt}.

-Owing to the gap, $L_t$ can be continuously deformed into a unitary operator $U$ that preserves all symmetries of $L_t$ in Eqs.~(\ref{eq: TRS-L})-(\ref{eq: CS-L}); see Appendix~\ref{sec: Lt}{, where we assume a spectral gap since localized in-gap states do not affect topology generally}.
-We thus develop the tenfold topological classification of non-Hermitian dynamical generators $L_t$ in $\left( d+1 \right)$-dimensional spacetime (Table~\ref{tab: topology}).
+We thus develop the tenfold topological classification of non-Hermitian dynamical generators $L_t$ in $\left( d+1 \right)$-dimensional spacetime in Table~\ref{tab: topology}.
 From the homotopy perspective, it is captured by $\pi_{0}\,( \mathcal{C}_{s - (d+1)})$ or $\pi_{0}\,( \mathcal{R}_{s-(d+1)} )$.
 It applies to both Born and forced measurements since the underlying classifying spaces are common.
 Analogous to equilibrium topological insulators~\cite{schnyder08, kitaev09, ryu10, hasan10, qi11, chiu2016b}, Table~\ref{tab: topology} hosts twofold or eightfold periodicity with respect to spacetime dimensions $d+1$, arising from the Bott periodicity~\cite{Karoubi}.
 The tenfold way in Table~\ref{tab: topology} describes possible topological terms in the effective nonlinear sigma models~\cite{jian2023, fava2023, poboiko2023}, elucidating topological measurement-induced phase transitions.
 It differs from the classification of Kraus operators $K_t$ or Lindbladians, which reduces to a different tenfold way~\cite{lieu2020, altland2021, sa2023, kawabata2023PRXQ, nakagawa2024}.
-In zero spatial dimension $d=0$, topology can protect dynamical quantum criticality with divergent purification time~\cite{zhenyuxiao2024}, akin to disordered chiral-symmetric~\cite{dyson1953, brouwer1998, mondragonShem2014, altland2014a} and nonreciprocal~\cite{Hatano-Nelson-96, Hatano-Nelson-97} wires~\cite{supplemental}.
+In zero spatial dimension $d=0$, topology can protect dynamical quantum criticality with divergent purification time~\cite{zhenyuxiao2024}, akin to disordered chiral-symmetric~\cite{dyson1953, brouwer1998, mondragonShem2014, altland2014a} and nonreciprocal~\cite{Hatano-Nelson-96, Hatano-Nelson-97} wires \kk{(see Appendix~\ref{sec: 0D} for details).}